FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Menlo Park homes from wildfire?

-How long does installation take for a Menlo Park property?
+What does home hardening include for a Menlo Park property?

 Which parts of Menlo Park face wildfire risk?